EdwinWenink/archive_fever/content/posts/73-terraform_migration_guide.md

 Scenario A and B are the most interesting scenarios.
 In particular scenario B is a superset of scenarios C and D, so they are discussed in one go.

-## Scenario A: moving resources within the same Terra form state
+## Scenario A: moving resources within the same Terraform state

 - Make the refactor in your IaC
 - In a Terraform plan, observe which resources are deleted and then recreated at the new path